 At Los Angeles Criminal Attorneys, rather than employing a “cookie cutter” approach, we take the time and effort to build a “customized” defense for each case of child endangerment.
 The following defenses are commonly explored by our office.
 What particular defense applies to you depends on the specifics of your case.

 - The act that endangered the child's safety was not intentional: If you accidentally endangered or harmed a child, then you did not have the requisite intent and therefore cannot be charged with child endangerment.
 For example, you might have entrusted your child with another individual whom you had no reason to suspect would be negligent with your child.
 If the person is negligent and endangers your child, you acted with neither criminal negligence nor intent.

 - The accusations of child endangerment are simply false: In many situations, such as in a divorce or custody dispute, an estranged spouse may concoct allegations of child endangerment in order to gain leverage in the divorce or custody battle.
 In other cases, endangerment may have occurred, but the accuser may have been the true guilty party or the defendant may have been wrongly assumed as a culprit simply because of his/her relationship with or access to the child.

 - No endangerment took place: What was misconstrued by the police and prosecution as “child endangerment” was justifiable child discipline.
 You may have been inflicting corporal punishment, such as spanking, on your child as a proper way of disciplining him or her.

 HOW CAN WE HELP

-At Los Angeles Criminal Attorneys, we have extensive experience handling all types of child endangerment cases.
+At Los Angeles Criminal Attorney, we have extensive experience handling all types of child endangerment cases.
 We see no case as "hopeless" and will relentlessly and rigorously fight on your behalf to secure the best possible outcome in your case.

 For a free legal consultation, call us anytime 24/7/365 at 424-333-0943.